gottacatchenall/VirtualEcologyLab.jl/README.md

 `simulate!(mech::AbstractMechanism, oldstate::State, newstate::State)`

-It is unique in its dispatch patterns because it involves changing the metaweb, and recomputing parameters used in other mechanisms because of this.
+Note that *Speciation* models are unique in its dispatch patterns because it involves changing the metaweb, and therefore the allocation for `new_state` must be changed because it has a different number of species.
+This causes general problems.
+Wrap anything with a speciation model in a larger tensor with a MAX_SPECIES param?
+Who knows.

 ### Combining mechanisms